LibraryOfCongress/iptables-gem/README.md

+===========
 Description
-===========

-Iptables is a Ruby API for parsing, generating, and comparing Linux iptables rules.
+Iptables-gem is a Ruby API for parsing, generating, and comparing Linux iptables rules.
 It is configured using JSON and oriented toward use within configuration-management software such as [http://www.opscode.com/chef/](Chef).